-Each rack is numbered with a single-digit number sequentially beginning with (0).
+Each rack in a multi-rack system is numbered with a single-digit number sequentially beginning with (001).
 A rack contains IRU enclosures, administrative and rack leader server nodes, service specific nodes, optional mass storage enclosures and potentially other options.

-In a single compute rack system, the rack number is always (1).
+Note: In a single compute rack system, the rack number is always (1).

 The number of the first IRU will always be zero (0).
 These numbers are used to identify components starting with the rack, including the individual IRUs and their internal compute-node blades.
 Note that these single-digit ID numbers are incorporated into the host names of the rack leader controller (RLC) (r1lead) as well as the compute blades (r1i0n0) that reside in that rack.